FieldStats/Algorithms/README.md

 If you have questions related to design you can contact through rifataltasrmrdnsrgntlzr996@gmail.com or Tuna Cuma (please do not try to run, you wont be able to).

-Here are some footage from our senior project presentation Player stuff:
+# Here are some footage from our project presentation
+Player stuff:
 ![image](https://github.com/user-attachments/assets/cc62adb8-9144-47fd-aa8e-68808e64fc1a)
 ![image](https://github.com/user-attachments/assets/6d63bf6a-c09e-416f-99e3-7cc6de63ee1c)